zhalvorsen/caliptra-mcu-sw/docs/src/flash_controller.md

 /// defined by a start address and a size.
 ///
 /// # Type Parameters
-/// - `'a`: The lifetime of the flash memory and client references.
 /// - `F`: The type of the flash memory, which must implement the `Flash` trait.
 ///
 /// # Fields